Shelly Chartier: Chris Andersen catfishing

 When Chartier was 27 in 2012, Paris Dunn, 17, an aspiring actress, commented on a public status posted by NBA player Chris Andersen, 33, leaving her cell phone number.
 Seeing this, Chartier messaged Dunn as the NBA player and engaged in an online relationship.
 Chartier proceeded to set up fake social media accounts for Andersen and Dunn, as well as reach out to the real Chris Andersen from the 'Dunn' account.

 "Tom Taylor" (another fake account), a fictional friend of Andersen's, was used to facilitate a meeting between the real Andersen and Dunn, in Denver.
-It is unclear if Chartier is behind this account as she states she is not multiple times.
-During the in person meeting the 33-year-old NBA player engaged in sexual contact with a then 17-year-old Dunn.
+It is unclear if Chartier was behind this account as she has stated multiple times she was not.
+During the in-person meeting the 33-year-old NBA player engaged in sexual contact with then-17-year-old Dunn.
 The online relationship continued after the meeting but fizzled out.
 Subsequently, Dunn continued to message the 'Andersen' account and Chartier claims that in an attempt to stop the 'annoyance' the Tom Taylor account was utilized in a blackmail scheme that threatened to release the explicit images Dunn sent, at which point the police were involved.
 Chartier disclosed in the episode of Catfish: The TV Show based around the case that the "Tom Taylor" profile was never her and was the creation of another participant who the police were aware of.

-The nude photographs of the teenager considered child pornography, necessitating an investigation into Andersen.
+The nude photographs of the teenager were considered child pornography, necessitating an investigation into Andersen.
 Andersen engaged in an online and in-person relationship with a 17-year-old, as she had given him the impression that she was a legal adult.
-Although the relationship was initiated through the profile created by Chartier, Andersen and Dunn did have an in-person meeting where the 33-year-old had a sexual encounter with the teenager—who had lied about her age—in an incident Dunn labels as a "kiss" in the Catfish: The TV Show episode where she is continually sympathetic to the adult man.
+Although the relationship was initiated through the profile created by Chartier, Andersen and Dunn did have an in-person meeting where the 33-year-old had a sexual encounter with the teenager—who had lied about her age—in an incident Dunn labels as a "kiss" in the Catfish: The TV Show episode where she is continually sympathetic to Andersen.
 Andersen was not charged with any crimes.